-The Conference Conundrum: Why Healthcare Executives Chasing Fads Undermines Long-Term Quality Improvement in Healthcare and How Hoshin Planning Can Help
+The Conference Conundrum: Why Healthcare Executives Chasing Fads Undermines Long-Term Quality in Healthcare, and How to Fix It

 Introduction